Kuuuube/crop-theft/crop_theft_vocab/guides/yomitan_setup.md

 # Yomitan Setup

+You must have the [Ankiconnect](https://ankiweb.net/shared/info/2055492159) add-on installed in Anki to use Anki integration in Yomitan.
+Anki must also be running on your computer.

 1. Open the Yomitan settings page.
 (Click the Yomitan icon and then the cog symbol)

 2. Go to the `Anki` section of settings.